RECETOX/MSMetaEnhancer/paper/paper.md

 To improve the performance of the tool, we use services with high-throughput APIs when available (e.g. IDSM [@galgonek2021idsm], which can be used to access PubChem database).
 The supported metadata attributes include InChI, InChIKey, SMILES, IUPAC chemical name, chemical formula, CAS number, and others.
 The particular available conversions can be found in the documentation via https://msmetaenhancer.readthedocs.io/ and are open to extension.
-Finally, the obtained metadata are validated to ensure their correct form (currently, matchms [@Huber2020] validators are employed for this task).
+Finally, the obtained metadata are validated to ensure their correct form (currently, `matchms` validators are employed for this task).

 ![Schematic overview of MSMetaEnhancer annotation workflow. \label{fig:scheme}](scheme.png)